There is much to Yoga than the physical postures associated with Asana. Come and find the branch of Yoga that is right for you.

 Bhakti is a traditional Hinduism path and the second of the seven traditional methods.
 It’s known as the Yoga of devotion and love for the Supreme God and Guru.
 It is a multifaceted method intended to transcend all religious beliefs.

 This practice harnesses our emotions’ energy and directs it for the greater good.
-Its goal is oneness through rituals, verbalizing mantras, song, and dance.
+Its goal is oneness through rituals, verbalizing mantras, songs, and dance.
 The goal is to channel this energy into social and community action.

 This brand of Yoga is Bikram Choudhury’s namesake.
 It uses 26 classic postures in increasing challenging progressions.
 He copied the system’s former teacher in India, Bishnu Ghosh, younger brother of Paramahansa Yogananda, born Mukunda L. Ghosh.